Mean dimension and AH-algebras with diagonal maps: Mean dimension zero and AH-algebras with diagonal maps

 \section{Mean dimension zero and AH-algebras with diagonal maps}

-In this section, the Cuntz semigroup of AH-algebra $A$ with diagonal maps are calculated to be $\mathrm{V}(A)\sqcup\mathrm{SAff}(\mathrm{T}(A))$.
-Together with a recent result of W. Winter, this implies that $A$ is $\mathcal Z$-stable, and hence $A$ is a AH-algebra without dimension growth.
+In this section, the Cuntz semigroup of a {simple unital} AH-algebra $A$ with diagonal maps {and mean dimension zero is} calculated to be $\mathrm{V}(A)\sqcup\mathrm{SAff}(\mathrm{T}(A))$.
+Together with a recent result of W. Winter, this implies that $A$ is $\mathcal Z$-stable, and hence $A$ is an AH-algebra without dimension growth.

 The following Lemma is due to M. R{\o}rdam.
 See 4.3 of \cite{Toms-PLMS} for a proof. \begin{lem} Let $A$ be a C*-algebra, and let $\eps>0$.
 Let $b$ and $b'$ be positive elements with $\norm{b'-(b-\eps/2)_+}\leq\eps/4$.
 Set $\tilde{b}=(b'-\eps/4)_+$.
 Then one has that $\norm{b-\tilde{b}}<\eps$ and \end{lem}